 Position Summary: We have an exciting opportunity to join our team as a ParentCorps Educator.

-The Center for Early Childhood Health and Development in the Division of Health and Behavior in the Department of Population Health at the NYU School of Medicine is expanding its efforts to implement ParentCorps in schools and community-based organizations in New York City.
+In this role, the successful candidate The Center for Early Childhood Health and Development in the Division of Health and Behavior in the Department of Population Health at the NYU School of Medicine is expanding its efforts to implement ParentCorps in schools and community-based organizations in New York City.
 ParentCorps is a family-centered enhancement to Pre-Kindergarten programs that aims to create safe, nurturing and predictable home and classroom environments to buffer children from poverty-related stressors.

 We are looking for experienced behavioral health professionals to conduct small and large group trainings and coaching of leaders, mental health professionals and early childhood educators in the implementation of ParentCorps in early childhood settings.
 We are seeking dynamic, dedicated and team-oriented candidates with exemplary clinical skills with individuals and groups, experience leading trainings for large groups of mental health professionals or early childhood educators, and experience working with diverse populations.
 Candidates will also have experience working in early childhood settings and experience in and comfort with implementation of evidence-based interventions.
 Ideally, candidates will have proficiency with technology (e.g., PowerPoint, Prezi).
 Thorough training in all procedures, training content and ParentCorps will be provided.